pdy-sdn/pandeysudan.github.io/_pages/experience.md

 author_profile: true
 ---

-{% include base_path %}

----

-# Portfolio

-Welcome to my portfolio page!
+Welcome to my experince page!
 Here I highlight my **research projects** during my Ph.D. at the University of Arizona, as well as **industry projects** I worked on at AIT Solutions, Thailand.

 ---